 One of the very first perfumes that mixed natural and artificial perfume notes, Chanel No 5 was the number 1 most purchased gift from US soldiers to their wives, turning Chanel No 5 into an international craze.

-It is a less known fact, though, that the original Chanel No 5 got Coco Chanel only 10% of its profit as it was produced in Parfums Chanel where two Jewish brother possessed 90% of the company.
-Year later, when the perfume become an international success, he filed so many claims for full ownership of Chanel No 5 that the company’s owners had to hire a full-time lawyer that handled only Coco Chanel’s claims.
+It is a less known fact, though, that the original Chanel No 5 got Coco Chanel only 10% of its profit as it was produced in Parfums Chanel where two Jewish brothers possessed 90% of the company.
+A year later, when the perfume becomes an international success, he filed so many claims for full ownership of Chanel No 5 that the company’s owners had to hire a full-time lawyer that handled only Coco Chanel’s claims.